 Along the entire value chain at HUGO BOSS, important natural resources are used, along with chemical and energy inputs – from the extraction of raw materials and production to shipment of finished products.
-This has an impact on climate change, the quality of ecosystems, and human health, among other factors.
+This has an impact on climate change, the quality of ecosystems and biodiversity, as well as and human health, among other factors.

 To live up to our responsibility, it is important to know about these impacts in detail.
 Fact-based knowledge is needed to set strategic priorities, make well-founded decisions, and develop sensible, sustainable innovations.